GOUTHAMPEDDI/recipe/README.md

 * Commenter
 * RecipeOwner

-You can create a recipe, read a recipe information, read by specific id, update recipe of specific recipeId, create a comment on a particular recipe, delete comment on recipe, delete a recipe by it's recipeId by api calls.
+The above project implements a Recipe Management in which the endpoints provided are:-

+* SignUp user
+* SignIn user
+* Add recipe
+* Update recipe
+* Get all recipies
+* Delete recipe by Id
+* Get recipe by Id
+* Add comment on recipe
+* Get all comments on recipe
+* Delete comment by Id
+* Sign out user

-The above functions are performed only by successfull authorisation of a particular user.
+* The above operations are performed only by successfull authorisation of a particular user.